semacu/20181003_Intro_git_GitHub/README.md

 ### Markdown

-GitHub uses Markdown for text edition, a language with plain text formatting syntax, to render pages online.
+GitHub uses Markdown for text edition, a language with plain text formatting syntax (bold, italics, checkboxes, lists, etc.), to render pages online (like HTML but easier).
+You can use this syntax in text files (.md), commit messages, issues, and more.
 Some examples of Markdown syntax are available [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).